-Post-doctoral Associate, Department of Biostatistics, Boston University School of Public HealthTracking Code2472 Job Description
+POST DOCTORAL ASSOCIATE, Department of Biostatistics, Boston University School of Public HealthTracking Code2550 Job Description

-The successful applicant is expected to participate actively both in collaborative research projects and applied methodological research in the area of genetics and genomics of diabetes and Alzheimer’s disease.
-Participation in large consortium studies provides rich data (phenotype, sequencing and ‘omics) and opportunities for broad networking and collaboration.
 The position also has potential for teaching opportunities for interested applicants.
 Successful applicants are highly motivated, dependable, and have excellent communication and writing skills.
-Strong programming skills are required in R and/or SAS.
-Additional background with high-level programming languages such as Python, and experience with Linux cluster computing environment is strongly preferred.
+Strong programming skills are required in R. Additional background with high-level programming languages such as Python, and experience with Linux cluster computing environment is strongly preferred.

 The Department of Biostatistics believes that the cultural and social diversity of our faculty, post-docs, staff, and students is vitally important to the distinction and excellence of our research and academic programs.
 We are eager to have join our ranks a colleague who supports our institutional commitment to ensuring BU is inclusive, equitable, diverse, and a place where all constituents can thrive.
 The School of Public Health actively seeks to enrich its student, post-doc, and faculty ranks, recognizing that diversity of experience deepens the intellectual endeavor.
 We seek to embed—within our curricular and co-curricular activities—the principle that pluralism within a learning community is a source of insight and effectiveness.